About the degree programme

 Accreditation

-• the European Association of Establishments for Veterinary Education (EAEVE)
+• European Association of Establishments for Veterinary Education (EAEVE)

-You will be entitled to practise as a veterinarian in the UK as soon as you have earned your BVM&S degree and registered as a member of the Royal College of Veterinary Surgeons (RCVS).
+You will be entitled to practise as a veterinarian in the UK on completion of the BVM&S degree and registration for membership of the Royal College of Veterinary Surgeons.

 The reciprocal arrangement between the RCVS and the Australasian Veterinary Boards Council Inc (AVBC) allows BVM&S graduates to register to practice in Australia and New Zealand without requiring any further qualifications.